mindee/doctr/docs/source/using_doctr/sharing_models.rst

 ===================================

 docTR's focus is on open source, so if you also feel in love with than we appreciate sharing your trained model with the community.
+To make it easy for you, we have integrated a interface to the huggingface hub.

 .. currentmodule:: doctr.models.factory